The Bristolian dialect can be confusing to a lot of people.

 I went to buy some bread from a baker’s shop in a smart part of town the other day.

-When I asked for a small “Wholemeal”, I was told that there were none there.
-In fact it was a not a case of running out, but they did not sell wholemeal loaves at all.
+When I asked for a small “Wholemeal”, I was told that they had none.
+It was a not a case of running out, but they did not sell wholemeal loaves at all.
 The nearest they had to that was a “mixed grain sourdough loaf”.
 One of three types of sourdough bread they stocked in the shop.
-It looked lovely stuff in there too.
+It looked lovely stuff too.